corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-flows.md

 #### Inject the Required Services into `CreateAndIssueAppleStampResponderFlow`

 Inject the UtxoLedgerService into `CreateAndIssueAppleStampResponderFlow`.
-WHY?
-WHAT DOE THIS SERVICE DO?

 Your code should now look like this: